Rjj18/fun-qrcode/README.md

 # Fun QRCode

-A fun and creative application that 5.
-Your app will be available at `https://rjj18.github.io/fun-qrcode`ransforms links into QR codes using exciting and playful themes.
+A fun and creative application that transforms links into QR codes using exciting and playful themes.

 ## Description